shayansan/shayansan/README.md

 ### Current focus
 - Linux fundamentals
 - Networking concepts
-- Ethical hacking basics
+- IoT and ESP32 devices

 ### About this GitHub
-This GitHub documents my learning journey through practical notes, experiments, and small projects as I progress toward more advanced security topics.
+This GitHub documents my learning journey through practical notes, experiments, and projects as I progress toward more advanced security topics.

-I value solid fundamentals over shortcuts or tools without understanding.